Saturday, 17 August 2024

 This is perhaps the bust (the material is not specified) by Roubiliac mentioned in Views of the Seats of Noblemen and Gentlemen: In England, Wales ..., Volume 2. by John Preston Neale, 1819.

-The 1753 inventory of Narford described the marble bust as ‘the highly finished Busto in marble of Sir Andrew Fountaine, done after the life and very like him by Roubiliac.’
-This is the bust now in the church at Narford (see images etc below).
+The 1753 inventory of Narford described a marble bust as ‘the highly finished Busto in marble of Sir Andrew Fountaine, done after the life and very like him by Roubiliac.’
+This is the bust which was put up on the monument in the church at Narford (see the images etc below).

 The inventory also recorded Roubiliac’s terracotta bust, the source for the marble versions, which was acquired from the Fountaine collection by Norfolk Museums Service in 1992.